farragad/slizer/README.md

 Misc
 -------
   - If you want to contribute, just shoot me an email.
   - If you fork it, please keep this readme file to acknowledge my work on the project.
-For some reason China-jp's clone of the project (https://github.com/China-jp/slizer) fails to acknowledge that it is a fork